9 Best Renters Insurance Companies in New Jersey of 2026

 The cost to replace your item means what it would cost to replace your damaged or stolen item today.

 In contrast, the Actual Cash Value (ACV) policy will only reimburse you for the depreciated value of your possessions if they're damaged or destroyed.
-For certain items, such as laptops or tablets, this means you won't get nearly enough to replace them with new ones.
+You won't get nearly enough to replace certain items, such as laptops or tablets, with new ones.

-But if you’re willing to go a little bit higher in your monthly insurance cost, a replacement cost value policy will provide enough money for you to purchase new and comparable items.
+But if you’re willing to go a bit higher in your monthly insurance cost, a replacement cost value policy will provide enough money to purchase new and comparable items.

 The RCV typically costs much more than an ACV policy, but it pays to replace your possessions with similar new ones.